Is esports betting legal and safe?

 That literally means that Astralis will start the game from 1-0.
 In a Best Of 5 event, that means Astralis will only have to win 2 other games while CG will have to win 3.

-Betting sites offer handicap bets to make betting on underdogs (Astralis in the example above) more attractive.
+Sites offer handicap bets to make betting on underdogs (Astralis in the example above) more attractive.